 There isn’t a term as contradictory as feminism right now.
 Especially women either claim to have no opinion on that subject or they are aggressively against it or feel uncomfortable to even talk about it.
 Like it’s an out-of-body experience to declare yourself feminist.
 Feminism, Feminism, Feminism!
 There, I said it three times.
 Can it now please manifest itself in our heads as the normal thing that it is?!

 As an avid blog reader myself, I read many posts about what feminism means in this day and age to various bloggers male and female, but mostly female.
 Between the lines, a certain reluctance swung with the words though.
 I assume you regularly read a few blogs as well and just know when you come across a paragraph that’s not dedicated to something but also not against it.
 More like “yeah, feminism.
-What else is new?!” to include the keyword for once and be done with it.
+What else is new?
+Let’s change the subject, shall we?”, to include the keyword for once and be done with it.

 Being a feminist means you believe that men and women are equal!